 Best Time : Mid May to Mid Oct

 Known For : Kinnaur Kailash | Trekking to Chakka | Suicide Point

 The Sutlej Valley gets its name from the famous Sutlej river.
 This valley is surrounded by rocky hills and snow capped mountains and mainly receives water from the Sutlej river for irrigation and other purposes.
-Sutlej is also home to one of India's largest Bird Sanctuary known as the Harike Bird Sanctuary.
-The main birds it gives shelter to are: the yellow eyes pigeon, Tufted Duck, Yellow Clowned Woodpecker, Water cock etc. Other animals seen in this valley are: The smooth Indian otter, Jungle Cat, Wild boar etc. Tourists love to take a walk here and if I know any better and according to the reviews I've read it is heavenly.
+Sutlej is also home to one of India's largest Bird Sanctuary is known as the Harike Bird Sanctuary.
+The main birds it gives shelter to are: the yellow eyes pigeon, Tufted Duck, Yellow Clowned Woodpecker, Water cock etc. Other animals seen in this valley in India are the smooth Indian otter, Jungle Cat, Wild boar etc. Tourists love to take a walk here and if I know any better and according to the reviews I've read it is heavenly.
 The region is said to be peaceful and quiet giving you the opportunity to connect with Nature.
 The trekking through the mountains, villages, forests is also one that you will never forget.

 Best Time : March to September

 Known For : Hemkund Sahib | Valley of Flowers National Park | Nanda Devi National Park